Food insecurity is driving women in Africa into sex work, increasing HIV risk

 In Uganda, where three-fourths of the population lives in rural areas, about 28% of households experience some type of food insecurity, the ICAP study found.
 Worsening drought, flooding and heat waves have contributed to land degradation, crop failures and the loss of livestock, among other consequences.

-The ICAP researchers also found that giving women in sub-Saharan Africa direct food support resulted in a significant — 64% — decrease in risk of catching HIV.
+The ICAP researchers also found that giving women in sub-Saharan Africa direct food support resulted in a significant — 64% — decrease in risk of contracting HIV.

 "Women, particularly those heading their own households, need to be specifically targeted with food assistance," they concluded.